 - you feel at the centre of your therapy and are encouraged to take the lead in sessions

 - you experience them as actively engaged and confident whilst they are listening to you

 - you sense a dynamic structure in a session even when being intuitive and spontaneous

-- they do not act as 'experts' on your legal, philosophical, moral, or health issues
+- they do not act as 'experts' on your legal, philosophical, moral, health - or indeed any issues

 - they can hold professional boundaries for a working relationship based on genuine respect

-- they remain non-defensive in response to what you might say about your experience with them
+- a non-defensive in response to what you might say about your experience with them

-- they convey a clear sense of respect for you as a person, for your autonomy, and any difference of opinion
+- a clear sense of respect for you as a person, for your autonomy, and any difference of opinion

 - you are supported in ending therapy when you feel ready to move on

 Can I expect to receive advice from you about my problem?

 Occasionally people expect advice from their therapists - which is understandable given that the word 'counselling' has another meaning, which is 'advice giving'.
 It is generally accepted that giving directions for making decisions to a client is not a good idea.
 To begin with, the thrust in the counselling process is to foster client's autonomy.
 There are other reasons why counsellors do not give advice, such as each person has their own set of values, goals, needs, and aspirations in life.
 Having said this, my presence in this work is not neutral, I actively engage with clients, but remain mindful of my limits both, as a person and as a practitioner.